STUDENT OFFICERS

 What an effective student officer looks like

 To be chosen as a student officer you don’t need any prior experience.
+The most important thing is your attitude and motivations.

 Being an effective student officer starts with having a passion to advocate for other people, a desire to improve things for students, and the get-up-and-go to make things happen.
 We want officers who are motivated, inspired, and who care about making things better.